Lowey Dannenberg Notifies Fidelity National Information Services, Inc. (NYSE: FIS) Investors of Securities Class Action Lawsuit and Encourages Investors with more than $100,000 in Losses to Contact the Firm

-/EIN News/ -- NEW YORK, April 10, 2023 (GLOBE NEWSWIRE) -- Lowey Dannenberg P.C., a preeminent law firm in obtaining redress for consumers and investors, announces the filing of a class action lawsuit against Fidelity National Information Services, Inc. (NYSE: FIS) ("Fidelity" or the "Company") for violations of the federal securities laws on behalf of investors who purchased or otherwise acquired Fidelity securities between February 9, 2021 to February 10, 2023, both dates inclusive (the "Class Period").
+NEW YORK, April 10, 2023 (GLOBE NEWSWIRE) -- Lowey Dannenberg P.C., a preeminent law firm in obtaining redress for consumers and investors, announces the filing of a class action lawsuit against Fidelity National Information Services, Inc. FIS ("Fidelity" or the "Company") for violations of the federal securities laws on behalf of investors who purchased or otherwise acquired Fidelity securities between February 9, 2021 to February 10, 2023, both dates inclusive (the "Class Period").

 On March 6, 2023, a complaint was filed against the Company and certain of its officers alleging that throughout the Class Period, Defendants made materially false and misleading statements regarding the Company's business, operations, and prospects.
 Specifically, Defendants made false and/or misleading statements and/or failed to disclose that: (i) the integration of Worldpay was not ahead of schedule; (ii) the integration of Worldpay was not successfully completed during the Class Period; (iii) the increases in revenue synergies were not driven by the Worldpay integration; and (iv) as a result, Fidelity's positive statements about the Company's financial guidance, business, operations, and prospects were materially false and misleading and/or lacked a reasonable basis at all relevant times.